wonho-jung/wontify/README.md

 yarn start
 ```

-## Chnage clientId and redirectUrl in the spotify.js
+## Chnage client ID and redirect URL in the spotify.js

  ```bash
 const redirectUrl = "Your URL";